CantTakeTheL/Canarsie-MHC-CSCI-127/index.md

 # Canarsie, NY
+This site displays assorted data collected on Canarsie, New York and the effect the L- line closure will have on Canarsie.
+This site was created by Christopher Melendez.
+___

+## Map Outline of Canarsie, NY

 ![mapOutline](mapOutline.png)

 This map is centered around Canarsie, New York with the L-line shown in Gray, and popular bus lines and their routes show in various colors.